-Many doctors construct their Personal Development Plan (PDP) during the preparation for their annual appraisal.
-However, it is a dynamic process, and learning needs can be added to and removed from a plan at any time of year.
+Developing a Personal Development Plan (PDP) is a dynamic process.
+Many doctors construct their PDP during the preparation for their annual appraisal.
+However, learning needs can be added to and removed from a plan at any time of year.

-You should try to maintain a balance of different types of learning need.
+You should try to maintain a balance of different types of learning needs.
 For example:

-For each of your learning needs it is helpful to consider eight questions:
+For each of your learning needs, it is helpful to consider the following questions:

-Remember, if you feel uncomfortable about how you manage, have managed, or would manage a situation, there is usually a learning need to be explored!
+If you feel uncomfortable about how you manage, have managed, or would manage a situation - then there is probably a learning need to be explored!

 The following table lists many of the possible methods for identifying learning needs.

 |Self-Reflection||I feel uncertain that my knowledge of ... is as up-to-date as it should be|

 |Log (Reflective) Diary||I was not quite sure that I managed that optimally|

 |A Significant Event||A prescribing error; or a complaint|